mpv-player/mpv/DOCS/man/stats.rst

 ``poll-time`` field).

 This adds entries for each Lua script.
-If there are too many scripts running, parts of the list will simply be out of the screen.
+If there are too many scripts running, parts of the list will simply be out of the screen, but it can be scrolled.

 If the underlying platform does not support pthread per thread times, the displayed times will be 0 or something random (I suspect that at time of this